Antique Bakery: Synopsis

 Antique Bakery follows the lives of the four workers at Antique, a pâtisserie in residential Tokyo: store owner and manager Keiichirō Tachibana, pastry chef Yusuke Ono, apprentice pastry chef Eiji Kanda, and waiter Chikage Kobayakawa.
 Antique is so named because the pâtisserie is located in a former antique shop, and uses antique tableware and furniture in its café.
-The series focuses on the men as they encounter a variety of comedic and dramatic scenarios, often focused around workplace comedy, the creation and development of pastries, or romantic intrigue.
+The series focuses on the men as they encounter a variety of comedic and dramatic scenarios, often focused on workplace comedy, the creation and development of pastries, or romantic intrigue.
 Though the series largely proceeds as a slice of life story without an overarching plot, Tachibana's desire to find the man who kidnapped him as a child is a recurring storyline; the series climaxes with Tachibana working with the police to find a child kidnapper.